 Aim for a Whisper, Not a Pop

-In culinary school, whenever a bottle of Champagne needed to be opened, my instructor would always admonish, "A whisper!
-The Champagne should whisper when it opens!"
-He meant that when a bottle of sparkling wine is opened properly, you should just hear the barest puff of effervescence.
+In culinary school, whenever a bottle of Champagne needed to be opened, my instructor would always admonish, “The Champagne should whisper when it opens!”
+When a bottle of sparkling wine is opened properly, you should just hear the barest puff of effervescence.

 And if it wasn’t clear already, this is how you open any bottle of sparkling wine, be it actual Champagne, Prosecco, cava, Crémant, or any other.
 If you’re nervous, I recommend a trial run with another bottle of sparkling wine before the main event — after all, an extra bottle of bubbly is never a bad idea.